Facts & Figures

 The above information is for reference only.
 For further information on entry formalities, please contact the Macau Immigration Services of Public Security Police Force at Tel: (Macau area code) +853 2872 5488 or email: email@example.com, or visit their website: http://www.fsm.gov.mo.

 Buses and taxis are the major modes of public transport in Macau.
 Bus services are frequent and inexpensive, linking the Macau peninsula, Taipa, Cotai and Coloane.
 Route information in Chinese and Portuguese is posted at every bus stop detailing destinations, itineraries and stops.
-Bus fares range from MOP3.20 to MOP6.40 depending upon the distance travelled.
+Bus fare for all routes is MOP6 per person.
 Passengers should prepare adequate coins for the fare as no change is given on the buses, all of which are air-conditioned.

 Taxis are also a convenient option, but difficult to get one on the streets during rush hours.
 They are easy to find near the airport/Taipa ferry terminal, the Hong Kong-Macau ferry terminal, and major gaming venues and hotels.